pardoman/TwitchTvChat/README.md

 Installation for development
 ============================
 1. Clone repo to your computer.
 For example: c:\projects\TwitchTvChat
-2. Open Chrome, go to Settings, click on Extensions and then "Load unpacked extension..."
+2. Open Chrome, go to Settings, click on Extensions (make sure you have developer mode active) and then "Load unpacked extension..."
 3. Locate the folder cloned in your computer.
 For example: c:\projects\TwitchTvChat
 4. Open a tab onto  http://www.twitch.tv/  - Notice the extension is now available there.